Whiteck/SoC-DE10/README.md

 > chmod a+x soc_vaader.py

-Go to soc_cores, you find it in "litex/litex/soc/integration" In this file, search the line "integrated_main_ram_size" and switch the value to 0x8000 (for 32KiB ram), 0x10000 (64KiB) or 0x20000 (128KiB)
+Then in soc_vaader.py, search the line "integrated_main_ram_size" and switch the value between : 0x2000 (for 8KiB ram) and 0x20000 (128KiB)

 ## Compute